homieiot/convention/convention.md

 Version: **<!--VERSION-->x.x.x<!--VERSION-->**
 Date: **<!--DATE-->01.
 Jan 2000<!--DATE-->**

+## Definitions

+- **Device**: an instance of a physical piece of hardware that publishes Nodes and Properties to a MQTT broker.
+For example, a car, an Arduino/ESP8266 or a coffee machine.
+- **Node**: an independent or logically separable part of a device.
+For example, a car might expose a wheels node, an engine node, and a lights node.
+- **Property**: a basic characteristics of the node/device.
+For example, the wheels node might expose an angle property.
+The engine node might expose a speed, direction, and temperature property.
+The lights node might expose an intensity and a color property.
+- **Controller**: a software solution that discovers and interacts with Devices through one or more MQTT brokers but does not, by itself, publish MQTT messages.

 ## MQTT Restrictions

 Homie communicates through [MQTT](http://mqtt.org) and is hence based on the basic principles of MQTT topic publication and subscription.

+Note that there can be more than one Controller interacting with Devices afferent to the same broker.

 ### Topic IDs